tommyphira/GopherBank/README.md

 <img src="https://i.imgur.com/mT8JxkZ.png" width="1000">

 ### Delete an account
-This is done by simply just inputting the account ID
+This is done by entering the account ID of the account you wish to delete.

 <img src="https://i.imgur.com/bgXxQFF.png" width="1000">